aipowerorg/aipowerorg.github.io/docs/intro/features.md

   - Express Mode
   - Custom Mode
   - Image integration with DALL-E, Pexels, Pixabay
-  - SEO integration with Yoast, Math Rank, All in One SEO
+  - SEO integration with Yoast, Math Rank, All in One SEO and The SEO Framework

 - **SEO Optimizer**
   - Meta descriptions